rust-lang/book/src/ch00-00-introduction.md

 [nsp]: https://nostarch.com/

 Welcome to *The Rust Programming Language*, an introductory book about Rust.
-The Rust programming language helps you write reliable software, faster.
+The Rust programming language helps you write more reliable software, faster.
 High-level ergonomics and low-level control are often at odds in programming language design; Rust challenges that conflict.
 Through balancing powerful technical capacity and a great developer experience, Rust gives you the option